 WALTON'S 14TH ANNUAL BABY CONTEST Opened November 5th, Closes November 19th.
 Any baby up to 6 years old may enter.
 Nine big prizes.
-Up to One Year, 1st Class One to three years, 2nd Class.
+Up to One Year, 1st Class.
+One to three years, 2nd Class.
 Three to six years 3rd Class.
 First, Second and Third Prize for each class.
 MOTHERS Do not wait until the last day.
 We are always crowded then.
 Enter your baby today.
-WALTON'S STUDIO USE DAILY NEWS WANT ADS FOR RESULTS OUIET reigned in the big, highceilinged, old-fashioned room with its comfortably worn furniture, richly dark hangings and blazing open fire.
+WALTON'S STUDIO USE DAILY NEWS WANT ADS FOR RESULTS PROLOGUE OUIET reigned in the big, highceilinged, old-fashioned room with its comfortably worn furniture, richly dark hangings and blazing open fire.
 Two men-outwardly, at least, enjoying their silent companionship - sat reading and smoking before the smoldering logs.
 Each occupied a deep, luxurious chair, so high of back that only the tops of two heads showed from the room behind them.
-Quiet . . . except for an occasional stir and thump when a burned log parted and showered out the sparks . . . and except for the subdued yet irritating creakcreak-creak of shoe leather as the foot of one crossed leg, poised before the fire, automatically circled back and forth on a narrow are and at times stopped, emphasizing the slight sound by its temporary ces- The owner of the foot sometimes crackled the pages of his evening paper with a quick, nervous, mean ingless gesture which never failed to bring up the other man's head sharply-only to have the frown smoothed out by an immediate effort of will as his eyes dropped again to his book.
+Quiet . . except for an occasional stir and thump when a burned log parted and showered out the sparks . . . and except for the subdued yet irritating creak-creak-creak of shoe leather as the foot of one crossed leg, poised before the fire, automatically circled back and forth on a narrow are and 51 Musical term. at times stopped, emphasizing the 53 Roll of parch slight sound by its temporary cessation.
+The owner of the foot sometimes crackled the pages of his evening paper with a quick, nervous, meaningless gesture which never failed to bring up the other man's head sharply-only to have the frown smoothed out by an immediate effort of will as his eyes dropped again to his book.
 His apparent wish to concentrate on its pages seemed to escape the notice of his more restless companion who, as he skimmed through the paper, frequently interjected a low exclamation, a muttered comment, on the news before his eyes.
 Suddenly he came to something which caught and held his interest.
 "Hmp!" he exclaimed.
 "They sa; now that truck driver didn't kill the girl in the Harlem store.
 Seems he has an airtight alibi."
 The other's voice was smooth, expressionless.
 It simply filled the gap left for some sort of response.
-"Um . . . but no one else'd have any motive, they say . . . looking lurked more than a suggestion of pearance.
+"Um . . . but no one else'd have any motive, they say . . . looking now for a homicidal maniac." lurked more than a suggestion of pearance. irritation. ogy's your line, not mine-" moments' silence, then the foot ly expect. comfortable, relaxed, indolent.
+"This!"